danielwestfall/pacmen/README.md

 * How can we keep track them using the DOM?
 * How can we keep them on the screen?

 We created a function that setup each instance of a PacMan.
 Each PacMan had a randomly generated starting point and velocity.
 I took those details and pushed them into an array.
-Then we used a forEach array loop to update the positons based on their velocities.
+Then we used a forEach array loop to update the positions based on their velocities.
 I also was required to setup a function to create a boundary out of the top and bottom of the window, detect the collision with a PacMan, and send it the opposite way.
-After the project completed I have added styles to it, added the ability to make PacMan face the direction it is moving, and added animation we used in a previous PacMan project to have them open and close their mouthes.
-This project is still a work in progress, see below for a list of upcoming improvements and bug fixes.
+After the project completed I have added styles to it, added the ability to make PacMan face the direction it is moving, and added animation we used in a previous PacMan project to have them open and close their mouths.
+This project is still a work in progress; see below for a list of upcoming improvements and bug fixes.

 ## Screenshots
 ---